MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/csp-connect-customer.md

 When a customer accept this reseller relationship, delegated administration privileges are granted to the partner.
 For more information, see [Delegated Administrator Access to Business Central Online](../../administration/delegated-admin.md).

-If you are working as an indirect reseller, your distributor or direct bill partner must [associate your customers with you in their Partner Center](/partner-center/indirect-provider-tasks-in-partner-center#add-new-customers-and-associate-them-with-indirect-resellers).
+If you are working as an indirect reseller, your distributor (direct bill partner) must [associate your customers with you in their Partner Center](/partner-center/indirect-provider-tasks-in-partner-center#add-new-customers-and-associate-them-with-indirect-resellers).